- News & Events

 Each month a team of core and guest faculty guides students in an integral learning experience, incorporating theological, academic, creative and experiential elements.
 Class content at the modules flows between didactic and experiential, theological and psychological, artistic and reflective modalities.
 Although each module is different, all of them contain elements of spiritual direction, spirituality, and personal development.
 Class sessions run from approximately 9am to noon and 1pm to 5 pm each day.
 Participation at all sessions is required.

-Each student is required attend 36 spiritual direction sessions with an approved spiritual director or a therapist/counselor with a spiritual focus.
-Spiritual Directors/Spiritual Counselors are hired independently of the school and are compensated for their services directly by the student.
-More information is here.
+Each student is required attend 30 spiritual direction sessions with an approved spiritual director or a therapist with a spiritual focus.
+Spiritual Directors are hired independently of the school and are compensated for their services directly by the student.
+To download the Course Catalog, which includes the above information, click here.

 Reading of sacred texts from the correlating faith tradition, such as Islam's Qur'an, Judaism's Tanach, Christianity's Bible, Buddhism's Dhammapada, and Hinduism's Bhagavad Gita.